OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/RemoveGeoLayerAttributes/RemoveGeoLayerAttributes.md

 ## Overview ##

-The `RemoveGeoLayerAttribute` command removes a single attribute from a GeoLayer.
+The `RemoveGeoLayerAttributes` command removes one or more attributes from a GeoLayer.

 ## Command Editor ##